ftgibran/vue-api-request/README.md

 # vue-api-request

-> A Vue component that controls APIs (call and loading) using vue-resource or axios.
+> A Vue component that controls APIs (call and loading) using vue-resource or axios

 ## Build Setup